David-its-me/custom-churchtools-calendar-service/README.md

 This service polls upcomming calendar entries and event data from a churchtools server and generates annoucement slides that visualize the upcomming events.

+The visualization is based on our Cooporate Identity of our church.
+See our webpage: https://www.luho.de/.

 ## Build the Container Image
 The service is made as a Docker container.
 Before you build the container, please enter your churchtools credentials in the [/secret/churchtools_credentials.json](/secret/churchtools_credentials.json) file.